In the heart of Mount Gambier’s city precinct, you will find the superb Riddoch Arts and Cultural Centre.

-The gallery also showcases local artists, community groups and both state and national touring exhibitions.
+Incorporating the Riddoch Art Gallery, South Australia’s premier regional gallery, the centre features local artists, community groups and both state and national touring exhibitions.

 The Sir Robert Helpmann Theatre offer an array of shows throughout the year.
-Plan ahead and put a night at theatre into your trips itinerary.
+Plan ahead and put a night at the theatre into your trips itinerary.